San Diego Backyard Putting Greens: Cost, Speed, Design, and Compliance

 Item Qty / Notes Cost Range

-• Contours: Keep global slope ~1–3% with localized breaks for interest.
-Avoid back‑to‑front slopes >3% on main lines to prevent runaway putts.
-(Maintain positive drainage away from structures per CRC R401.3: ~6″ fall within first 10′.
-Use swales/drains where space is tight.)
+Contours: Keep global slope at approximately 1 to 3% with localized breaks for interest.
+Avoid back-to-front slopes greater than 3% on main putt lines to prevent runaway putts.
+Maintain positive drainage away from structures per CRC R401.3 (approximately 6 inches of fall within the first 10 feet).
+Use swales or drains where space is tight.

-• Seam strategy: Run seams parallel to primary putt lines where possible to avoid ball chatter; feather topdress at seams.
+Seam strategy: Run seams parallel to primary putt lines where possible to avoid ball chatter; feather topdress infill at seams.

-• Fringe/collar: 6–10′ fringe lets you chip/pitch; use a taller, softer turf for realistic grab.
-Consider a dedicated approach lane at 10–20 yards.
+Fringe/collar: 6 to 10 feet of fringe lets you chip and pitch.
+Use a taller, softer turf for realistic grab.
+Consider a dedicated approach lane at 10 to 20 yards for serious short-game practice.

-• Chipping mats & pads: Add removable tees or discrete pads to protect turf in high‑use zones.
+Chipping mats and pads: Add removable tees or discrete pads to protect turf in high-use zones.

-• Depth note: Standard build = 3–4″ base + 0.5–1″ screenings.
-Thicken locally to 5–6″ at low spots, soft/expansive soils, or heavy‑use edges.
-Reserve 6–8″ for atypical conditions (structural borders, deep re‑grade).
-Precision and compaction > raw thickness.
+Base depth note: Standard build is 3 to 4 inches base + 0.5 to 1 inch screenings.
+Thicken locally to 5 to 6 inches at low spots, soft/expansive soils, or heavy-use edges.
+Reserve 6 to 8 inches for atypical conditions (structural borders, deep re-grade).
+Precision and compaction matter more than raw thickness.

-• Integrations: Add moonlighting for night putting, a sleek pergola for shade, and a paver patio for seating.
+Integrations: Add moonlighting for night putting, a pergola for shade, and a paver patio for seating.
+Estate greens often include fire features and outdoor kitchens on the adjacent patio.
+For full project design, see our Hardscape Ideas Guide.

 Target speeds are achieved by adjusting infill density, brushing direction, and optional rolling.
 We field-tune after install, then recheck a week later once fibers relax.